rohandmello/homeserver/quotes/quotes.md

 1.  `"Fortune favours the brave"`

 1. `"You are a slave to those who you do not forgive, and forever in pain for those those who hurt you"`

+1. `"You either die a hero or you live long enough to become a villian."` The Dark Knight - movie